 We haven’t mentioned medication throughout the book (Overcome Anxiety: A Self Help Toolkit for Anxiety Relief and Panic attacks), but some of you may have taken medication in the past for your anxiety, be considering taking medication in the future, or may be taking medication now.

 Medication can play an important role in overcoming anxiety, particularly in helping to cope with the symptoms of anxiety.
 The approach this book has suggested is that we should face our anxiety and fears in order to change the structure and function of the brain, along with our thinking and behaviour.
-Build a solid foundation, calm the mind, deal with action thoughts and feelings, and take action.
+We can build a solid foundation, calm the mind, deal with action thoughts and feelings, and take action.
 Avoiding situations or tasks that make us anxious keeps us stuck in old patterns.
 When we do this life can become a vicious circle of anxiety-based thinking behaviour.
 Medication can help us to cope at times, but it isn’t designed to change our brain, the way we think, or what actions we take.
 It is normally used to remove or reduce severe suffering in the short-term.

 So while medication can be helpful in reducing anxiety, the medication won’t provide you with the tools you need to change your brain.
 In order to do that - to weaken old negative patterns of thinking and grow more helpful thinking patterns - you need to take the opportunity to learn from experience and take action.
 Some medications can help with the restructuring of the brain when you’re actively working to overcome your anxiety, while some can interfere with the ability of the brain to change and learn, keeping you stuck where you are.
 However, the effects of the medication can differ from individual to individual and also depend on the type of anxiety the individual is experiencing and what triggered it.